-We currently have 10 taps pouring and occasionally have food vendors offering tasty treats.
+We currently have 12 different beers on tap and occasionally have food vendors offering tasty treats.
 On days where food isn’t being served at the taproom, guests are welcome to bring in their own food.
 Our goal is for you to be comfortable during your time with us!
-That's why we're open seven days a week.
 When you're ready for CODE, we're ready for you.

 Simcoe and Equinox hops create a very hop-forward and aromatic pale ale.
-It’s not just about the hops though, as the malt profile is full of toffee and carmel.
-Hops and malt combine to make for a well-rounded beer.
+It’s not just about the hops though, as the malt profile is full of toffee and caramel.